The brook springs in a ‘well’.

 City Park Kerkrade

-The old City Park in Kerkrade was renovated.
-During the years, the park had become disorganized.
-Ground pollution created an extra challenge.
-Bureau B+B relocated the deer park and transformed a steep ridge into an amphitheatre.
-The path structure has been altered and a vanished brook is now flowing through the park again.
+Over the years, the City Park of Kerkrade had become fragmented and polluted.
+Bureau B+B was designated to redesign the park and bring it back to life.
+The strategy consists principally of relocating the deer park and transforming a steep ridge into an amphitheater.
+In addition, the path structure has been altered and a vanished brook is now flowing through the park again.

-The City Park in Kerkrade was laid out at the beginning of the 20th century in a classical English landscape style.
+The City Park in Kerkrade was created at the beginning of the 20th century in the classical English landscape style.
 There are winding pathways, water features, tree clumps and a deer park.
-A former landfill on the location creates a significant height difference.
+Although today, a former landfill on the location creates a significant height difference.
 The City Park is a green hub between the town centre, the Gaia Zoo, Erenstein Castle and the surrounding countryside.
-Several additions and alterations have disorganized the park during the course of the years.
-Bureau B+B was commissioned to turn it into an attractive unity.
+Several additions and alterations have disorganized the park over the course of the past years leading to B+B transforming it into an attractive unity.

 In the past, a brook used to run through the site of the City Park: the Nierspringbeek.
-The land fill forced this brook underground.
+Although, the land-fill forced this brook underground.
 Today, the water flows visibly through the park again.
 In the highest part of the park, the water springs in a ‘well’, a fountain in a flowing basin with stepping stones.
-The water flows from the ‘well’ into a cobble stone gutter through the park, downhill over the terraces of the ridge.
+The water flows from the ‘well’ into a cobble stone gutter through the park then proceeds downhill over the terraces of the ridge.
 The deeper the brook flows into the park, the more natural the watercourse.
-The brook ends in a pond at the lowest part of the park.
-The brook serves as a connecting feature and a playful object.
-At the same time, it regulates the drainage of rainwater from the surrounding neighborhoods.
+It ends by falling into a pond at the lowest area of the.
+The brook serves as a connecting feature and a playful object while simultaneously regulating the drainage of rainwater from the surrounding neighborhoods.
 During heavy downpours, the brook turns into a raging rapid.

-The soil of the former land fill is polluted.
-When the land fill was still in use, the garbage was covered with soil before the next layer was dumped.
+The soil from the former land fill is polluted.
+When it was still in use, the garbage was covered with soil before the next layer was dumped on top.
 The ground is a mixture of 50% litter and 50% soil.
-This means that the site is not so dirty that is has to be cleaned up, but still too dirty to excavate.
-The only way to adjust the relief, was to add soil.
+The only way to adjust the relief was to add soil.
 It was a challenge to create attractive slopes in this manner, while saving as many trees as possible.

 - Location: Stadspark, Kerkrade, Nederland